abduldoesdev/abduldoesdev/README.md

 <h2>Projects</h2>
 <a href="//cuboidbot.tk" target="_BLANK">Cuboid</a> - The best discord bot you can have in your server.
-With features like giveaways, reaction roles, currency, moderation, etc. <a
+With features like giveaways, reaction roles, currency, moderation, etc.

 <h2> ⚡ Technologies </h2>
 <p>